+Available Online?
 This drumhead is available as both bass batter head and tom batter heads.
 At Drum Center of Portsmouth, we offer the full line of products in both types with a range of sizes.
 These can be found in-store and online.

 Why We Love It The colors available from this line are wonderful, and we love the statement they make.
 The Remo Emperor Colortone produces a sustainable and warm attack.
 We prefer this for studio recording or medium volumes of live playing.
 The great part here is that the aesthetic is matched by a quality product that comes out through this durable and versatile drumhead.

 Similar to the Evans Calftone, the Aquarian Modern Vintage creates a warm sound with a calfskin look and feel.
 It is also a vintage look but has a couple more options.
 This drumhead is available as either a thin or medium option.
 Each one has a benefit, depending on what you are looking to create.
 The medium weight is available with a 10-mil coating, and the thin weight comes with a 7-mil coating.

+Available Online?
 Excited to check this out?
 You can do that either online or in person.
 Check out the medium or thin drumheads that are stocked in a range of sizes by Drum Center of Portsmouth.

-We like options, which is why we love the Aquarian Modern Vintage drumhead.
+Why We Love It We like options, which is why we love the Aquarian Modern Vintage drumhead.
 With this drumhead, you get to choose between a medium or thin option and control the sound you create.
 This single ply drumhead has a warm, open sound with both options sustaining well.
 The medium version is slightly more durable than the thin, so keep that in mind when outfitting your set.
 Overall, both options provide an open and responsive drumhead.

-10” to 26”
+18” to 26”